wp-plugins/whatsapp-contact-form-7-integration/readme.txt

 = How can I obtain my WhatsApp credentials? =

-Search for WART on github
+Search for WART on github or use the tool on Wassame http://wassame.com/tool/register-whatsapp-account/

-= Why is the system not sending me a WhatsApp when I submit the form?
+= Why is the system not sending me a WhatsApp when I submit the form? =

-You should double check your WhatsApp credentials are correct, there is no checking involved, if the contact form fails to send, your credentials are probably incorrect!
+You should double check your WhatsApp credentials are correct, if the contact form fails to send, your credentials are probably incorrect! - You can always do a login check to see if your account is still working.

+= How do I make a login check of my WhatsApp account? =

+You can use the free to use login checker tool hosted on Wassame: http://wassame.com/tool/whatsapp-account-login-checker/, if you account failed to login, try using the block checker tool to make sure its not blocked by WhatsApp.

+= How can I debug? =

+You should activate error logging on you Wordpress installation, When you use the plugin it will log the errors for you.

 == Changelog ==